Van Lingle Mungo: Career

-Mungo was born in Pageland, South Carolina, the son of Martha Lingle and Henry Van Mungo. and began his professional baseball career with the Charlotte Hornets at age 18.
-A succession of managers over the years, including Casey Stengel, was convinced that the hard-throwing right-hander would be a surefire star for years to come.
-These lofty expectations can be attributed in part to a phenomenal debut performance in which he shut out the Boston Braves over 9 innings, striking out 12; but he was never able to live up to his perceived potential.
+Mungo was born in Pageland, South Carolina, the son of Martha Lingle and Henry Van Mungo.
+He began his professional baseball career with the Charlotte Hornets at age 18.
+A succession of managers over the years, including Casey Stengel, was convinced that the hard-throwing right-hander would be a surefire star for years to come, an expectation fostered by a phenomenal debut performance in which he shut out the Boston Braves over 9 innings, striking out 12, but he was never able to live up to his perceived potential.
 While he finished his career with two 18-win seasons, one of them also included 19 losses.
 Mungo's teammates contended that he could have easily won more games, had he not tried to strike out every batter; Mungo countered that he would not have tried to strike everyone out if he had more confidence in his teammates' fielding abilities.

 Mungo averaged 16 wins per season from 1932 through 1936, led the National League in strikeouts with 238 in 1936.
 He was named to the All-Star team in 1934, 1936, and 1937.
 Though his strikeout counts were impressive, he led the league in walks in 1932, 1934 and 1936.
 Following an arm injury in 1937, he won only 13 games over the next six seasons.
 After a spring training injury in 1943, he was released by the Dodgers and played his final season with the Giants.
 He completed his major league career with a 120–115 won–loss record over 2113 innings pitched and a 3.47 earned run average.

 Mungo was an above-average hitting pitcher in his major league career.
 He posted a .221 batting average (174-for-787) with 56 runs, 24 doubles, 4 triples, 74 RBI and 29 bases on balls.
 He did not hit any home runs.
 He was used as a pinch-hitter 25 times.
 Defensively, he recorded a .960 fielding percentage which was about the league average at his position.